Why is the flag flying at half-staff today?

 Alumni, Community, Faculty, Staff, Students

-The State of Michigan remembers the victims and stands in solidarity with the community of Uvalde, Texas by lowering flags to half-staff.
-Michigan residents, businesses, schools, local governments and other organizations also are encouraged to display the flag at half-staff.
+The State of Michigan recognizes the duty, honor, and service of former state Representative Mary Brown by lowering flags to half-staff.
+Michigan residents, businesses, schools, local governments, and other organizations also are encouraged to display the flag at half-staff.

 Share this event